Neonicotinoid: Persistence and half-life

 Most neonicotinoids are water-soluble and break down slowly in the environment, so they can be taken up by the plant and provide protection from insects as the plant grows.

 Independent studies show that the photodegradation half-life time of most neonicotinoids is around 34 days when exposed to sunlight.
 However, it might take up to 1,386 days (3.8 years) for these compounds to degrade in the absence of sunlight and micro-organism activity.
 Some researchers are concerned that neonicotinoids applied agriculturally might accumulate in aquifers.

 Environmental and species impact

 Bees

-A dramatic rise in the number of annual beehive losses noticed around 2006 spurred interest in factors potentially affecting bee health.
+A dramatic rise in the number of annual beehive losses noticed around 2006 spurred interest in factors potentially affecting honeybee health.
 Many biological factors influence colony collapse disorder, including varroa mite infestation and Israeli acute paralysis virus (IAPV).
 Despite much speculation on the role of neonicotinoids, many collapsing colonies show no trace of them.